 The COVID-19 is a betacoronavirus.
 Like MERS and SARs, it’s origin in bats.

 According to genomic characterization for COVID-19 published by researchers on Lancet, it “is sufficiently divergent from SARS-CoV to be considered new type of human-infecting betacoronavirus”.
 Their phylogenetic analysis “suggests that bats may be the first host of this virus; an animal sold at the seafood market in Wuhan might represent an host facilitating the emergence of the virus in humans.
 Importantly, structural analysis suggests that 2019-nCoV may be able to bind to the angiotensin-converting enzyme (ACE) 2 receptor in humans”.
 ACE is secreted in human lungs and kidneys, whose endothelial cells get impacted by the invading virus.
+It is very disconcerting that some reports are now pointing to a possibility of a Chinese lab as an inadvertent source for this virus.

 Observable impact from virus: